 Read more about eye conditions in our article: Eye health: Your questions answered

 According to Dr Ezra, eye strain won’t usually cause long-lasting damage, but can be incredibly uncomfortable and impact on day-to-day life.
 “While most cases settle with appropriate lubrication, some will need anti-inflammatory agents or a procedure to plug the natural tear drainage channels to increase the tear film volume.” he said

 15 eye-saving tips for computer users

-- Rest your eyes for periods during the day, for example don’t stare at the screen when you are thinking, focus on other objects or keep your eyes shut.
+5. Rest your eyes for periods during the day.
+For example, don’t stare at the screen when you are thinking; focus on other objects or close your eyes.

-- Bright light can cause eye strain, so avoid lights directly behind your screen that will reflect on the display.
+7. Bright light can cause eye strain, so avoid lights directly behind your screen that will reflect off the display.
 If light from a window is reflecting off your display, use blinds.

 8. Make sure your monitor is 18-24 inches away and positioned slightly below eye level, so you aren’t looking up at your screen.
 Check out our article: Is your monitor set up correctly?

 9. Tweak your monitor settings - you may still be using default factory settings which could be too bright.
 If you use a Windows computer click the Start Menu and search for ‘Adjust screen brightness’ to adjust the settings.